nir/jupylet/README.md

     pip install jupylet

-To install it with MIDI support type the following command instead:

-    pip install jupylet[midi]

 If you are using Python 3.8 on Windows you also need to run following command:

     python -m jupylet postinstall